MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/TabbedCommandBar.md

 ```

 > [!NOTE]
-> It's recommended to use an [ObservableCollection](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1) when working with the TabView.
+> It's recommended to use an [ObservableCollection](https://docs.microsoft.com/dotnet/api/system.collections.objectmodel.observablecollection-1) when working with the TabbedCommandBar.

 ## Sample Project

-[TabView Sample Page Source](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/TabView).
-You can [see this in action](uwpct://Controls?sample=TabView) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).
+[TabView Sample Page Source](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/TabbedCommandBar).
+You can [see this in action](uwpct://Controls?sample=TabbedCommandBar) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).

 ## Default Template

-[TabView XAML File](https://github.com/windows-toolkit/WindowsCommunityToolkit/blob/master/Microsoft.Toolkit.Uwp.UI.Controls/TabView/TabView.xaml) is the XAML template used in the toolkit for the default styling.
+[TabbedCommandBar XAML File](https://github.com/windows-toolkit/WindowsCommunityToolkit/blob/master/Microsoft.Toolkit.Uwp.UI.Controls/TabbedCommandBar/TabbedCommandBar.xaml) is the XAML template used in the toolkit for the default styling.

 ## Requirements